CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

     By putting your Python instructions into a file, it can be called at any time by the Python interpreter.
 This is key to reusing code.

-### Execise 4: Python Ninjutsu

-#### Objectives

-The objectives for this exercise are to:

-* Know your target: Identify data types
-* Learn discipline: Proper use of operators
-* Adapt quickly: Conditional statements
-* Select your equipment: Working with functions
-* Forging metal: Writing your own functions
-* Surround your enemy: Executing loops

 ## Other Desktop Network Programmability Tools

 TODO: